D4vis24/stokpot-support/privacy.md

 **Last Updated: December 30, 2024**

-Stockpot ("we," "our," or "us") is committed to protecting your privacy.
+Stokpot ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## Information We Collect